 What’s the Buzz: Did you know that 1/3 of all our food exists thanks to pollinators like bees and butterflies?
 We’ll learn that and much more about our pollinating friends in the garden, including how to help and protect them, with this lesson.

 Please schedule at least 3 weeks in advance to ensure that we can accommodate your group.
 To schedule a lesson at the Urban Farm please complete our Urban Farm Field Trip Request.
 To schedule a lesson at your site, please complete our PLANTS Off-Farm Lesson Request.
 To cover our costs we charge a fee of $7 per student, if this is a burden inquire with our staff about the availability of grant funding to cover these costs.

-If you have any questions or concerns about scheduling your group for a PLANTS Lesson, please contact CCUA’s PLANTS Educator Clint Brinkley at email@example.com or by phone at (573) 514-4174.
-We look forward to working with you!
+If you have any questions or concerns about scheduling your group for a PLANTS Lesson, please contact PLANTS Program Manager, Clint Brinkley at email@example.com, or at (573) 514- 4174 ext.
+809